 A native New Yorker, I was born and raised in East New York, Brooklyn and now live in Harlem.
 At 10-years old I felt led to pray and read the Bible though I was not raised in the church.
 At 14-years old I visited a neighborhood Baptist church where I had a life altering conversion experience, this conversion not only saved my soul but my life.
 I truly know that the Gospel is good news to the poor.
-My early experience with spirituality outside a house of worship taught me to honor my intuition.
-Currently, I am a faith based community organizer, workshop facilitator, speaker and writer living in Harlem.
+Currently, I am the Executive Director for a Faith based community organizing network that is multifaith and multiracial, we are united in our desire to Build the Beloved City where all God’s children live in dignity, visit http://www.faithinnewyork.org for more information(the views and opinions expressed on this blog in no way represent the views and opinions of Faith in NY).
 Through my personal journey from pain to healing I have developed a compassion for people fueled by a passion for justice.

 I love creating devotional materials that aid in holistic sanctification which is spiritual maturity, emotional health and the practice of prophetic justice.My writing can be found at Sojourners Magazine & Blog, Huffington Post and Your Black World.
 Inspired by Rev. Martin Luther King’s Poor People’s Campaign I have co-written a series of Bible Studies and Devotionals with The Poverty Initiative at Union Theological Seminary entitled: The Last Week of Jesus/Last Year of King.